Last Updated on April 28, 2021 by Ruchika Gupta

 What is a Serial Entrepreneur?

 Serial Entrepreneur is defined as someone who runs multiple businesses, someone who comes up with new ideas and execute them.
 A True Serial Entrepreneur never fails though his idea may fail.
 A true entrepreneur learns from his mistakes and bounce back from failures.
+That’s what makes his a successful serial entrepreneur.

 1. Sir Richard Branson